lbryio/lbry.tech/documents/glossary.md

 ### Lighthouse

 [Lighthouse](https://github.com/lbryio/lighthouse) is a lightning-fast advanced search engine API for publications on the LBRYcrd with autocomplete capabilities.
-The official lighthouse instance is live at https://lighthouse.lbry.io
+The official lighthouse instance is live at https://lighthouse.lbry.io.

 ### Lightweight client

-Comparing to a *full node*, lightweight node does not store the whole blockchain and thus cannot fully verify any transaction.
-There are two kinds of lightweight nodes: those fully trusting an external service to determine wallet balance and validity of transactions (e.g. *blockchain.info*) and the apps implementing *Simplified Payment Verification* (SPV).
+Compared to a *full node*, lightweight node does not store the whole blockchain and thus cannot fully verify any transaction.
+There are two kinds of lightweight nodes: those fully trusting an external service to determine wallet balance and validity of transactions (e.g. *blockchain.info*), and apps implementing *Simplified Payment Verification* (SPV).
 SPV clients do not need to trust any particular service, but are more vulnerable to a *51% attack* than full nodes.
 See *Simplified Payment Verification* for more info.

 ### M-of-N Multi-signature Transaction

 A transaction that can be spent using M signatures when N public keys are required (M is less or equal to N).
-Multi-signature transactions that only contain one *OP_CHECKMULTISIG* opcode and N is 3, 2 or 1 are considered *standard*.
+Multi-signature transactions that only contain one *OP_CHECKMULTISIG* opcode while N is 3, 2 or 1 are considered *standard*.

 ### Mainnet